AlexanderORuban/MovieFinder/README.md

   - Ensured proper querying and data manipulation for storing and retrieving movie recommendations and search requests.

 - **Deployment & Testing:**
-  - Deployed the application on a local server and conducted smooth testing of functionality.
+  - Deployed the application on both a local and digital server and conducted testing of functionality.
   - Inserted additional test data into the database script for better testing coverage.

 ### Felix Chen